How it works

 If you’ve been relying on a research agency for your brand tracking, we’ll explain how you can be empowered to do it yourself – and what you can do when you have brand health data on-demand.

 Brand measurement is the process of identifying a set of metrics to represent the performance of your brand building activities.
 As well as deciding what you want to measure, you also need to define how you’re going to take the measurements and agree on a timeline for doing so.
-The brand metrics you collect can be tracked and analysed, with the insights they provide used to adjust your marketing strategy.
-They can also be used to put a number on brand equity, helping to prove the value of your brand to internal and external stakeholders.
+The brand health metrics you collect can be tracked and analysed, with the insights they provide used to adjust your marketing strategy.
+They can also be used to put a number on brand equity, helping to prove the value of your brand messaging to internal and external stakeholders.

 These metrics are indicators of how much people know about your brand and how they feel about it – and taken at regular intervals, they show you how that’s changing over time in response to your marketing efforts.